3m6d/3m6d/README.md

 ---

 ## 🧠 About Me
-- 🎓 Researcher focused on **technology integration and accessibility** for diverse populations
+- 🎓 AI, ML and Robotics
-- 📚 **Currently studying** Artificial Intelligence (AI) and Machine Learning (ML) to deepen my understanding of innovative solutions and their societal impact
+- 📚 **Currently studying** Artificial Intelligence (AI) and Machine Learning (ML) with focus on Natural Language Processing to deepen my understanding of innovative solutions and their societal impact
 - 📝 Published author in peer-reviewed journals and conferences
 - 🤖 Dedicated to building technology solutions for societal good and inclusion
-- 💡 Passionate about human-centered design, intuitive interfaces, and meaningful technology adoption
+- 💡 Passionate about socially assistive robots, human-centered design, intuitive interfaces, and meaningful technology adoption

 ---